sgladkoff/goldpan-ru/docs/interpretisto.md

 A Firefox 60+ or a Chrome 74+ web browser is recommended for using **Interpretisto** on a desktop or laptop PC.

-You can log in to an existing conference simply by using an Interpretisto link you have been provided.
-If you've been provided a conference code instead of a link, you can enter it in the **Enter Conference Code** field.

 If you have a speaking role, connect your headset and camera and enable your browser to access them prior to entering **Interpretisto**.
 Choose an environment without background noise, and with good lighting if you're using a camera to stream video.
 Remember to keep your microphone muted until it's your turn to speak.

 The various user roles in **Interpretisto** have different requirements to your connection speed: